jamzaon/ArHackathon2025/README.md

 The `GameState` and `Package` classes are defined in the `models` directory.

+**Important**: Fill in your team name and email address in the comment at the top.

 ### Rules
 1. You can only modify `routing.py`.
 This is the only file that will be submitted.
 1. You cannot use any external libraries as these may not be installed when your submission is evaluated.